NexPlayer/Unity-SDK/unity.md

 #### WebGL build shows the error “setWebGLKey is not defined”.

 This is caused by using a WebGL template that is not compatible with the player.
-Instead, you should [use the template included in the package](#h.c6bgzxmvfd3w)or [make your own template](#h.fkkhg0y1ulbi). |
+Instead, you should use the template included in the package or make your own template.

 #### When importing the package on macOS, package damaged pop-up appears